GuidesPriority

 Check whether the notice appears to follow the driver, the registered owner, or an administrative camera process.
 That distinction changes how much record risk may exist.

-Many users search this topic because they do not yet know whether the notice is mostly a payment problem or a broader record problem.
+Many drivers search this topic because they do not yet know whether the notice is mostly a payment problem or a broader record problem.

 Check points and deadline pressure